scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   19-Dec-2001
     -   The german ui file should be in better german
-    -   fontforge would not notice that an iso10646 bdf file was unicode
+    -   websharpstudios would not notice that an iso10646 bdf file was unicode
     -   Support for conversion to and from some 2 byte encodings (LocalCharset preference item)
     -   sfd files store the font's encoding as a string rather than a